Stee1yDan/Machine_Stock/README.md

 # Machine_Stock

 This is an example project that serves the sole purpose of advertising itself.
-It is capable of storing the email addresses of people who choose to subscribe for news updates, as well as returning a prediction of BTC price (or any other stock of your choice if you have right API) for the next 60 seconds (or any other customizable period of time).
+It is capable of storing the email addresses of people who choose to subscribe for news updates, as well as returning a prediction of BTC price (or any other stock of your choice if you have right API) for the next 60 seconds (or any other desirable period of time).

 ![Application_Scheme drawio](https://github.com/Stee1yDan/Machine_Stock/assets/125751951/977dd227-9d22-43be-943c-e9c0b9090e05)